El Menzah Sports Palace

 El Menzah Sport Palace (قصر الرياضة بالمنزه) is an indoor sports arena situated in El Menzah, a district in the north of Tunis.
 It is located in the heart of the Olympic City of El Menzah, near the Stade El Menzah.

 History

 Built on the occasion of the 1967 Mediterranean Games opened by president Habib Bourguiba, the arena was used primarily for the volleyball competition.
 The architect for the structure was Olivier-Clément Cacoub.

+The El Menzah Sports Palace at dusk in December 2025.

 The 5,500-seat enclosure hosted matches of the 2005 World Men's Handball Championship as well as those of the African handball nations championships organized in Tunisia (1974, 1981, 1994, 2006).

 Today, the arena usually hosts volleyball, basketball, handball, judo, fencing, wrestling tournaments.

 Events

 2008 Tunisian Volleyball Cup final between ES Sahel and CS Sfaxien.

 The arena hosted many events and competitions: